 3 Tips for Building a Social Safety Net

 1) Engage in a Weekly Activity

-According to a Duke study, volunteering just 2 hours every week produces significant health benefits, including increased happiness and longevity, an added bonus!
+According to a Duke study, volunteering just two hours every week produces significant health benefits, including increased happiness and longevity, an added bonus.
 Pick a program that ties to your interests.
-Making friends with similar interests increases the chance of positive interactions, improves the emotional stability of the relationship and increases the likelihood of joint extracurricular activities!
+Making friends with similar interests increases the chance of positive interactions, improves the emotional stability of the relationship and increases the likelihood of joint extracurricular activities.

 3) Get Out With Your Dog

 An increasing number of coffee shops and businesses are allowing people to bring their dogs on-site.
 Animals are great conversation starters and can help break the ice when meeting new people.
 If you have a social dog, visit the dog park or take your dog for a walk in a public place to encourage people to approach you.
 Alternatively, you can enroll in an obedience or agility class to meet other pet owners in a more structured environment (and improve your relationship with your dog).

 Fostering close friendships is crucial to increasing longevity and maintaining your health.
 By creating a social “safety net,” you can protect yourself from depression, anxiety and physical ailments to promote a long, healthy life.